Estadio El Campín

 The Estadio Nemesio Camacho El Campín, commonly known as El Campín, is the main stadium of Bogotá, Colombia.
-It was inaugurated on 10 August 1938 and has a current capacity of 36,343 spectators.
-It is the home ground of the Categoría Primera A teams Millonarios F.C and Santa Fe.
+It was inaugurated on 10 August 1938 and has a capacity of 39,512 spectators.
+It is the home ground of the Categoría Primera A teams Millonarios and Santa Fe.
+It is located at 2,553 meters (8,376 feet) above sea level.

 The stadium is named after Nemesio Camacho, former manager of the then-existing streetcar system of Bogotá and also the father of Luis Camacho Matiz, the person who offered the land where the stadium would be constructed.
 The name Campín comes from a modification of the word "camping" because the area where the stadium currently stands was formerly a camping zone.
 It entered service as a football stadium around 1946, just in time to host the first national club tournament.
-It was used as the final venue for 2001 Copa América, where the Colombian team were crowned champions of the American continent defeating Mexico 1–0.
-This stadium was one of the eight stadiums of the 2011 FIFA U-20 World Cup held by Colombia and hosted its closing ceremony.
+It was used as the venue for the 2001 Copa América final, where the Colombian team were crowned champions of the American continent, defeating Mexico 1–0.
+This stadium was one of the eight stadiums of the 2011 FIFA U-20 World Cup held in Colombia, also hosted its closing ceremony.
+It also hosts matches of the 2024 FIFA U-20 Women's World Cup, including the final.